 - students have family needs that require that they have flexibility in scheduling in order to complete courses needed for graduation;

 - students have medical issues that prevent them from attending classes on high school campuses;

 - students have been long-term suspended and enrollment in online courses will allow us to continue to serve them;

 - students have not been successful with previous interventions intended to help them be successful in face-to-face classes.

 At the high school level, after the 10 day drop-add period of each semester, counselors should always contact Kelly Hinson, Director of Virtual I-SS, before placing students in a Virtual Iredell-Statesville Schools online course.
 Decisions will then be made on a case-by-case basis based on student demonstrated need.

 How to Know if Online is Right for You?

-Want to Know More About What is Expected of You as an Online Learner?
-Review the Handbook!
+Want to Know More About What is Expected of You Choose to Take Virtual I-SS Courses?